mooware/mooftpserv/README.md

 One thread per control connection is used.
 Data connections also run in that thread, thus blocking their control connections.

-Server-to-server transfers are supported, and enabled by default.
+Server-to-server transfers are supported, but disabled by default.
 They can be disabled or restricted by allowing only data connections from the same address as the control connection, which can be implemented with an `IAuthHandler`.

 License
 -------